 Choosing a supplier is a critical step for any business.
 Our Supplier Selection Analysis guide breaks down how to compare suppliers and ultimately choose the best one for your business.
+Thus, the best way to figure out which suppliers are better than others requires a careful understanding of what a supplier scorecard is.

 Supplier selection analysis typically requires the following five-step process.

-1. Identify Component
+1. Identify the Component for Supplier Scorecard

-The process will begin with identifying the separate components that contribute to your final product and categorize them accordingly.
+The process will begin with identifying the separate components that contribute to your final product and categorizing them accordingly.
 An example has been outlined below for your reference for items that may pertain to a local coffee business.

 2. Purpose of Component